filipgorczynski/blog.filipgorczynski.me/content/pages/about-me.md

 I'm Filip Górczyński and I wear many hats depending on what is required of me but most of the time I jump between **Full Stack Web Developer** and **Family Guy**.

-I'm currently working for Canadian automotive company Unhaggle as a Full Stack Engineer using awesome Django and lightweight Vue.js frameworks.

 Short career highlights:

+- Full Stack Web Engineer at Neoinstinct (2022.11-present)
-- Junior Game Developer at Omnigame ApS (2021.10-present)
+- Junior Game Developer at Omnigame ApS (2021.10-2022.10)
 - Full Stack Engineer at Unhaggle Inc. (2019-2021.09)
 - Full Stack Web Developer at STX Next (2015-2018)
 - PHP develper - just no, never again